dekoza/mtgpl/docs/_sources/ZEN.rst.txt

 :mtgtip:`Quest for the Holy Relic<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/0/00d6b8bb-ec11-4ded-a7fc-fa4ea0bb96cc.jpg?1562609297|https://scryfall.com/card/zen/33/quest-for-the-holy-relic?utm_source=api>`
    Whenever you cast a creature spell, you may put a quest counter on Quest for the Holy Relic.

-   Remove five quest counters from Quest for the Holy Relic and sacrifice it: Search your library for an Equipment card, put it onto the battlefield, and attach it to a creature you control.
-Then shuffle your library.
+   Remove five quest counters from Quest for the Holy Relic and sacrifice it: Search your library for an Equipment card, put it onto the battlefield, attach it to a creature you control, then shuffle.

 :mtgtip:`Shepherd of the Lost<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ff23b1c2-7b99-4504-8944-ada264725524.jpg?1562618751|https://scryfall.com/card/zen/34/shepherd-of-the-lost?utm_source=api>`